-Together, Alternatives B, C, D, and E provide a suite of benefits and address agricultural, cultural, and recreational losses due to the GKM Blowout as well as ongoing impairments to water quality.
-All projects meet the evaluation criteria,23 would be located in close proximity to the Animas or San Juan Rivers, are consistent with known policies, and provide leverage to ONRT dollars.
-Therefore, ONRT proposes a Preferred Restoration Alternative that includes Alternatives B, C, D, and E to compensate the public for the suite of injuries and service losses resulting from the GKM Blowout, as well as ongoing riverine impairments.
+Together, Alternatives B (Agricultural Irrigation System Upgrade Project), C (Cedar Hill Boat Ramp on the Animas River), D (Festival and Farmer's Market Pavilion at Gateway Park), and E (San Juan Valley Soil Health Restoration Project) provide a suite of benefits and address agricultural, cultural, and recreational losses due to the GKM Blowout as well as ongoing impairments to water quality.
+All projects meet the evaluation criteria, will be located in close proximity to the Animas or San Juan Rivers, are consistent with known policies, and provide leverage to ONRT dollars.
+Therefore, under the Selected Alternative, ONRT will fund Alternatives B, C, D, and E to compensate the public for the suite of injuries and service losses resulting from the GKM Blowout, as well as ongoing riverine impairments.

 Alternatives C, D, and E have a high likelihood of quickly providing benefits after project implementation, potential for long-term success and low risk of failure, and low potential for adverse impacts to the environment and human health and safety.
-As a result, Alternatives C, D, and E are categorized as Tier 1 of the Preferred Restoration Alternative.
+As a result, Alternatives C, D, and E are categorized as Tier 1 of the Selected Restoration Alternative.
 However, it is not clear that Alternative B will be successful without additional improvements to the irrigation system's infrastructure.
 For this reason, Alternative B is categorized Tier 2, with funding contingent on the project proponent securing additional funding from other sources to implement those system upgrades.

-23 Based on the ranking procedure as described in Section 4.3.2, all projects met the evaluation criteria and received a rank of medium or high in nine or more of the criteria.
+Based on the ranking procedure as described in Section 4.3.2, all projects met the evaluation criteria and received a rank of medium or high in nine or more of the criteria.

-The combined cost of the Preferred Restoration Alternative is more than \$1.3 million, which is greater than the recent settlement amount of \$1.0 million (Chapter 1.2) that ONRT is making available for restoration.
-As such, ONRT is unable to fund the Preferred Restoration Alternative in full based on the requested cost proposals, and must scale the funding for one or more restoration alternatives to match the available funding.
-Based on a preliminary evaluation and discussions with the project proponents about which costs are scalable, ONRT proposes the following:
+The combined cost of the Selected Restoration Alternative is more than \$1.3 million, which is greater than the recent settlement amount of \$1.0 million (Chapter 1.2) that ONRT is making available for restoration.
+As such, ONRT is unable to fund the Selected Restoration Alternative in full based on the requested cost proposals, and must scale the funding for one or more restoration alternatives to match the available funding.
+Based on a preliminary evaluation and discussions with the project proponents about which costs are scalable, ONRT will fund:

 - Alternative B (Agricultural Irrigation System Upgrade Project; Tier 2): Funding is contingent upon system upgrades.
-ONRT proposes to reserve \$250,000 to fund the purchase and installation of two pumps. - Alternative C (Cedar Hill Boat Ramp on the Animas River; Tier 1): ONRT proposes to fund this project in full at \$160,000. - Alternative D (Festival and Farmer's Market Pavilion at Gateway Park; Tier 1): ONRT proposes to partially fund this project at \$300,000. - Alternative E (San Juan Valley Soil Health Restoration Project; Tier 1): ONRT proposes to fund this project in full at approximately \$280,000.
+ONRT will reserve \$250,000 to fund the purchase and installation of two pumps. - Alternative C (Cedar Hill Boat Ramp on the Animas River; Tier 1): ONRT will fund this project in full at \$160.000. - Alternative D (Festival and Farmer's Market Pavilion at Gateway Park; Tier 1): ONRT will partially fund this project at \$300,000. - Alternative E (San Juan Valley Soil Health Restoration Project; Tier 1): ONRT will fund this project in full at approximately \$280,000.

-This proposal would leave \$10,000 in settlement funds to be utilized for contingency purposes as needed among the four projects that comprise the Preferred Restoration Alternative.
-Implementation of the Preferred Restoration Alternative may vary slightly from this proposal based on factors that affect the available funding and timing.
-The actual costs associated with the projects could vary based on field conditions, final design plans, construction costs, and the availability of matching funds, among other factors.
-The timelines proposed by the project proponent are tentative and could require revision based on the time necessary to implement contracts, as well as permitting or other delays.
-In addition, ONRT will consider all comments received on this Draft RP and determine the impact, if any, on the available funding and timing for restoration project implementation.
+This proposal would leave \$10,000 in settlement funds to be utilized for contingency purposes as needed among the four projects that comprise the Selected Restoration Alternative.
+Implementation of the Selected Restoration Alternative may vary slightly from this determination based on factors that affect the available funding and timing.
+The actual costs associated with the projects may vary based on field conditions, final design plans, construction costs, and the availability of matching funds, among other factors.
+The timelines proposed by the project proponent are tentative and may require revision based on the time necessary to implement contracts, as well as permitting or other delays.
+In addition, ONRT has considered all comments received on the Draft RP and determined that there was no impact on the available funding and timing for restoration project implementation.